samsumas/RockThisLenny/Readme.md

 usage :
 1. `git clone`
+2. `yarn install`
+3. `yarn run encore dev`
-2. open the main.html in your favorite browser
+4. open the main.html in your favorite browser
-3. click the tiles to get points
+5. click the tiles to get points